Tarek Fatah: Political activity

 At a press conference on 2 October 2008, Fatah sharply criticized the federal New Democratic Party (NDP).
 He stated that he was a lifetime social democrat who had supported the NDP for 17 years but that he could no longer be affiliated with that party.
 He claimed that the NDP began opening its doors to Islamists under Alexa McDonough and that, under Jack Layton, he had seen them flood into the party.
-Fatah stated that Islamists in the NDP have pursued a campaign to instill a sense of victimhood in Muslim youth.
+Fatah said that Islamists in the NDP have pursued a campaign to instill a sense of victimhood among Muslim youth.

 In early 2011, Fatah said that he received a threat via Twitter.
-Fatah contacted Toronto Police Service and later met with two police officers from 51 Division.
-Fatah said that police intelligence officers, one a Muslim officer who had shut down a previous investigation into a death threat, shut down the investigation and claimed there was no threat.
+He contacted Toronto Police Service and later met with two police officers from 51 Division.
+Fatah said that police intelligence officers, one a Muslim officer who had shut down a previous investigation into a death threat, shut down the investigation and claimed that there was no threat.
 Fatah criticized the Toronto Police over the incident.

 In a 2015 Toronto Sun column, Fatah wrote that he would be voting for Conservative leader Stephen Harper in the 2015 federal elections, while still calling himself a social democrat.

 Fatah favoured both Donald Trump and Bernie Sanders for the United States presidential race in 2016.
 He said that many Muslim groups, and he himself, have recommended curbs on immigration from countries that harbour Islamist sympathisers, similar to policies promised by Trump.

 Media activity

-From 1996 until 2006 he hosted Muslim Chronicle, a weekly Toronto-based current affairs discussion show on CTS and VisionTV, which focused on the Muslim community.
+From 1996 until 2006 Fatah hosted Muslim Chronicle, a weekly Toronto-based current affairs discussion show on CTS and VisionTV, which focused on the Muslim community.

-In February, 2011, Fatah was scheduled to have a debate with Sheharyar Shaikh of the North American Muslim Foundation (NAMF), after Shaikh issued an open challenge to Fatah to debate him.
+In February 2011, he was scheduled to have a debate with Sheharyar Shaikh of the North American Muslim Foundation (NAMF), after Shaikh issued an open challenge to Fatah to debate him.
 Fatah cancelled at the last minute and failed to show up.
 Shaikh, who had defended polygamy and opposed secular education for Muslims, was a critic of Fatah's views.
 Fatah stated that he had cancelled his appearance because the moderator was changed shortly before the event was to begin, and because the audience was hostile.
 Fatah also claimed that he was warned by police of threats to his safety.
 Fatah and Shaikh later appeared together in an interview for Sun News debating the role of Islam in ISIS.

-From 2009 to 2015, he was a broadcaster on Toronto radio station CFRB Newstalk 1010.
-As well as appearing as a regular contributor on the John Moore Morning Show, Fatah was co-host of the nightly Friendly Fire with Ryan Doyle and Tarek Fatah from 2009 to 2011 and from 2011 to 2015 he hosted The Tarek Fatah Show on Sunday afternoons.
+From 2009 to 2015, Fatah was a broadcaster on Toronto radio station CFRB Newstalk 1010.
+As well as appearing as a regular contributor on the John Moore Morning Show, Fatah was a co-host of the nightly Friendly Fire with Ryan Doyle and Tarek Fatah from 2009 to 2011 and from 2011 to 2015 he hosted The Tarek Fatah Show on Sunday afternoons.

-Since 2012, Fatah has written a regular column for the Toronto Sun and was a frequent commentator on the now-defunct Sun News Network.
+From 2012 to 2023, Fatah has written a regular column for the Toronto Sun and was a frequent commentator on the now-defunct Sun News Network.